Why reading aloud is so important

 Reading aloud regularly boosts children’s vocabulary, supports their emotional development and has a major influence on their future literacy and school performance.
-Reading aloud is one of the key factors in boosting the equality between children and families, regardless of their social or economic background.
-The campaign provides parents, educators and other adults hands-on information, hints and reading suggestions for children of all age groups.
+Reading aloud is one of the key factors in creating equality between children and families, regardless of their social or economic background.
+Read Aloud provides hands-on information for parents, educators and other professionals working with children and families.

-Home, early childhood education, school and library together create the framework and resources for children and youth to develop a desire to read.
+Home, early childhood education, schools and libraries together create the framework and resources for children and youth to develop a desire to read.
 Literacy is only developed when it is trained in an active and multifaceted manner.
 The reading habits adopted in early childhood define the habits of adolescence and adulthood.
-The Read Aloud shares information about the importance of reading aloud through child health care clinics* and aim at reaching out to all families regardless their social or economic background.
+Read Aloud shares information about the importance of reading aloud through child health care clinics* and aims at reaching out to all families regardless their social or economic background.

-In 2018 The Finnish reading Center created a concept for a national book bag -program.
-The idea was to provide equal opportunities for early reading for every family in Finland.
-The Finnish Cultural Foundation also interested in early reading and provided funding for the program.
-Also Finnish government provided additional funds for the information materials.
+In 2018 The Finnish reading Center created a concept for a national book bag program.
+The idea was to provide equal opportunities for early reading in every family in Finland.
+The Finnish Cultural Foundation provided funding for the program.
+Finnish Government provided additional funds for the information materials.

 Finland still ranks number one as the most literate country in the world.
 Children and adolescents excel in PISA (2018 4th) and PIRLS (2016 5th) but attitudes towards reading are changing: motivation and enthusiasm expressed by children and adolescents is one of the lowest in the world.
 Also parents’ attitude towards reading has recently become more negative = PIRLS 2011 9% vs. 2017 16%.
 Proportion of weak readers has risen from 11% (PISA 2015) to 14% (PISA 2018, boys 20%).